webmad1019-1/w4d5/README.md

 - Complete CRUD using Mongoose, Mongo and Express about movies
 - Create basic sign up and login using `express-session` and `connect-mongo`

+# Next day - day w5d1

+- Basics on authorisation and session flow using PassportJS

 # Goals

 - Create a sign up and login flow